ayousif206/Text-Editor-From-Scratch/README.md

 # Text Editor From Scratch

 Simplistic text editor for Windows only for now.
-Inspired by Kilo editor which was written in C and written in C++.
+Inspired by Kilo editor which was originally written in C.

 ## Overview